Gene therapy proves effective for hemophilia B

 "It is a technique for potentially permanently curing patients," said Dr. Charles Abrams, American Society of Hematology secretary and associate chief of hematology/oncology at the University of Pennsylvania in Philadelphia.

+Both safety and efficacy have held back the field of gene therapy.
+One experiment cured two French boys with a rare immune disorder but gave them leukemia in 2002, and an Arizona teenager died in a 1999 gene therapy experiment.

+The approach used by researchers at the University College London Cancer Institute and St. Jude Children's Research Hospital in Memphis, Tennessee, involved the use of a novel viral "vector," designed to target the liver specifically.

-The strategy involves replacing the defective gene that causes the bleeding disorder with a correct version delivered via a virus to the patient's liver cells -- the only cells in the body capable of producing certain clotting factors missing or deficient in people with hemophilia.
+The strategy involves replacing the defective gene that causes the bleeding disorder with a correct version delivered via the virus to the patient's liver cells - the only cells in the body capable of producing certain clotting factors missing or deficient in people with hemophilia.

 The factors are numbered using Roman numerals.
 The two main forms of the disease are hemophilia A, caused by a lack of clotting factor VIII, and hemophilia B, caused by a lack of clotting factor IX.

-Researchers from the University College London Cancer Institute and St. Jude Children's Research Hospital in Memphis, Tennessee, studied six men with severe hemophilia B who were producing clotting factor IX, also called FIX, at less than 1 percent of normal levels.
-The general goal of current treatment with manufactured FIX is to achieve factor levels greater than 1 percent of normal.
+Researchers have so far treated six men with severe hemophilia B who were producing clotting factor IX at less than 1 percent of normal levels.
+The general goal of current treatment with recombinant factor IX is to achieve factor levels greater than 1 percent of normal.

 HIGH COST FOR CURRENT TREATMENT

-Frequent treatments with manufactured FIX can cost hundreds of thousands of dollars a year, making hemophilia a tempting target for gene therapy.
+Frequent treatments with manufactured factor IX, known as recombinant factor concentrates, can cost hundreds of thousands of dollars a year, making hemophilia a tempting target for gene therapy.

 The trial "is truly a landmark study," Dr. Katherine Ponder, hematology and oncology professor at Washington University in St. Louis, said in a New England Journal of Medicine editorial.